pantheon-systems/documentation/source/content/guides/object-cache-pro/01-introduction.md

 audience: [development]
 product: [--]
 integration: [--]
-reviewed: ""
+reviewed: "2023-03-27"
 ---

 <Alert title="Early Access Software" type="info">

-This product is currently in <a href="https://docs.pantheon.io/guides/support/early-access/">Early Access</a>.
-Information here may be subject to change.
-Object Cache Pro, however, is a stable product and is being used on production sites.
-If you have any questions, please refer to the email you received when you signed up for Object Cache Pro Early Access.
+Pantheon's Object Cache Pro is available for [Early Access](guides/support/early-access/) participants.
+Features for Object Cache Pro are in active development.
+However, Object Cache Pro is a stable product and is in use on production sites.
+Refer to the email you received when you signed up for Object Cache Pro Early Access if you have questions.
+Please review Pantheon's [Software Evaluation Licensing Terms](https://legal.pantheon.io/#contract-hkqlbwpxo) for more information about access to our software.

 </Alert>

-This guide will walk you through using [Object Cache Pro](https://objectcache.pro) on the Pantheon platform.
+This guide provides information on how to install and configure [Object Cache Pro](https://objectcache.pro) on the Pantheon platform.
 We are currently evaluating making Object Cache Pro available to users who have access to Redis object cache.
-To join the Early Access program, jump to [How do I sign up](#how-do-i-sign-up) below.
+Refer to the [How do I sign up for Object Cache Pro on Pantheon](#how-do-i-sign-up) section to join the Early Access program.

 ## What is Object Cache Pro?

-Object Cache Pro is a highly optimized WordPress plugin that deeply integrates into Redis for business class performance.
-When configured, it provides an easy-to-use administration page with analytics to show current benchmarks and has been optimized for WordPress and popular WordPress plugins such as Query Monitor, WooCommerce, Jetpack and Yoast SEO.
-A premium plugin, Pantheon is evaluating a partnership with Object Cache Pro to make it available to our customers.
+Object Cache Pro is a highly optimized premium WordPress plugin that integrates with Redis for business class performance.
+It provides an easy-to-use administration page with analytics to show current benchmarks.
+Object Cache Pro is specifically optimized for WordPress and popular WordPress plugins, including:

+- Query Monitor
+- WooCommerce
+- Jetpack
+- Yoast SEO

 ![Object Cache Pro admin page](../../../images/guides/object-cache-pro/object-cache-pro-analytics.png)

-### How does it work?
+### How does Object Cache Pro work?

+Object Cache Pro reduces page load time and the overall load on Redis by combining Redis commands into server request batches.

-Object Cache Pro was written from the ground up to optimize for performance, maintain a small footprint in memory and avoid unnecessary Redis reads and writes.
-It's tested extensively against WooCommerce, fully compliant with the WordPress Object Cache API and integrates seamlessly into WordPress.
+Object Cache Pro also optimizes for performance, using compressed data to maintain a small footprint in memory, while avoiding unnecessary Redis reads and writes.
+Object Cache Pro has been tested extensively against WooCommerce, is fully compliant with the WordPress Object Cache API, and integrates seamlessly into WordPress.

-### How do I sign up?
+### How do I sign up for Object Cache Pro on Pantheon?

-To sign up for Object Cache Pro Early Access, please fill out [this form](https://forms.gle/3EpZcELcYqB2VRKC8).
+Please fill out [this form](https://forms.gle/3EpZcELcYqB2VRKC8) to sign up for Object Cache Pro Early Access.
 You will receive an email with a link to download the plugin and a license token.
-These things will be used in this guide to install and configure Object Cache Pro.
+The email provides information on first steps to help you through the installation and configuration process.